| Printable Version

 found most departments helpful to the general public as a source of free

 information and advice on how to progress your project.
+To find your

-local Building Control Department, click here.
+local Building Control Department, click here.http://www.labc-services.co.uk/

 Work

 that is covered by the Building Regulations.
+When

 putting up a new building, extending or altering an